 Although there’s still a great deal of stigma about ‘sleeping on the job’, the nap it seems is enjoying a bit of a renaissance.
 Forward thinking institutions including universities and companies such as Nike and Google, are starting to offer opportunities for employees and students to take nap during the day, to counter the growing crisis of 21st century sleep deprivation.

-This shift in attitudes tracks a growing body of research demonstrating the many physiological and cognitive benefits of taking a nap.
 Sara Mednick, a sleep researcher at the University of California who has published several studies and written a book praising the virtues of napping says that individuals need to tailor their nap according to specific needs.

 According to Mednick, a 10-20 minute nap will provide a quick boost in alertness, whilst a 60 minute nap which includes slow-wave NREM sleep, will boost your cognitive memory processing.
 For maximum benefit however you need to nap for 90 minutes, the length of a full sleep cycle, whic Mednick says which aids creativity and emotional and procedural memory.